MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 > [!VIDEO https://www.youtube-nocookie.com/embed/MGsNmYKgeTA]

-Scenes in Together Mode is an artifact created by the scene developer using the [Microsoft Scene studio](build-scene-in-scene-studio.md) that brings together people along with their video stream in a creative setting as conceived by the scene creator.
-A scene brings people together with designated seats in the conceived scene setting and with participant video streams rendered in those seats.
+Scenes in Together Mode is an artifact created by the scene developer using the [Microsoft Scene studio](build-scene-in-scene-studio.md) that brings people together along with their video stream in a creative setting as conceived by the scene creator.
+In a conceived scene setting, participants have designated seats with video streams rendered in those seats.

 >[!NOTE]
 > Scene only apps are recommended as the acquisition experience for such apps is more seamless.